Ocean Prey

 Ocean Prey is a mystery, and suspense novel by John Sandford released in 2021.
 The book reached number one on the New York Times Best Seller list.
 The novel is about two detectives who investigate the murder of three members of the Coast Guard.
-The novel is the 31st in the John Sandford Prey Series.
+The novel is the 31st in Sandford's Prey Series.

 Plot

 Lucas Davenport is the star character from the series of novels that Sandford wrote, called the Prey Series.
 Sandford also wrote a series of novels using a character named Virgil Flowers.
 In the novel Ocean Prey both characters Lucas Davenport and Virgil Flowers are brought together to investigate the murder of three members of the Coast Guard in Florida.

 The drug smugglers who killed the Coast Guard officials hide their drugs at the bottom of the ocean and set their own boat on fire to hide any evidence.
 When the FBI does not make the case a priority, Flowers goes undercover to infiltrate a criminal operation.
 Virgil Flowers teams up with a female partner named Rae.
 After joining the gang of drug smugglers, Flowers goes diving in 100 feet of water to try to recover the drugs for the criminals.